ABZ-Aaron/Reddit-API-Pipeline/instructions/docker_airflow.md

 1. `upload_to_s3`

     This is creating a bucket in S3 (if it doesn't already exist).
-This is the bucket name you specified during the `Configuration` step earlier.
+This is the bucket name you specified during the `Configuration` step earlier (NOTE: You'll need to go into this script and update the `LOCATION` AND `BUCKET_NAME` variables with what you specified in the earlier step).
 It's then uploading the newly created CSV to AWS S3 for storage.

 1. `copy_to_redshift`